swapnilmutthalkar/lugnitdgp-website-old/_posts/blog/2017-08-25-workshop-on-introduction-to-linux.md

 **LINUX** is the
 most frequently heard FOSS buzzword in the mass media today.
 However, because of its common usage and certain misconceptions that beginners possess, the definition of the term Linux has expanded.
-With the goal of familiarising beginners/ prospective developers with the revolution that is Linux and open source, *GNU/Linux User’s Group of NIT Durgapur* conducted a workshop.
-The footfall was commendable and largely consisted of beginners, taking their first steps in the cosmos of Linux.
+Considering that Linux is used by many tech giants, it was our clubs responsibility to promote its usage among different kinds of students, especially for newbies.

 The workshop started off with the definition of GNU/Linux clearing the biggest misconception of Linux being an operating system.
 Linux is kernel which is useless in absence of an operating system!
 The interesting origin of Linux also piqued the interest of the attendees.
-How Richard Stallman, the software freedom activist and programmer, launched the GNU project to get an OS comprising entirely of free software.
+How **Richard Stallman**, the software freedom activist and programmer, launched the GNU project to get an OS comprising entirely of free software.
 What student wouldn’t be able to relate to the importance of free things?